Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 40

-You have been employed in Tasmania for the past 18 months in a role not directly related to your skills assessment, earning at least $57,000 per year (or a base rate of $28.85 per hour).
+You have worked in Tasmania for the last 15 - 18 months in a role that matches your skills assessment, and you currently meet the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour).

-You have been employed in Tasmania for more than the past 12 months, but less than 18 months, in a role directly related to your skills assessment, earning at least $57,000 per year (or a base rate of $28.85 per hour).
+You have worked in Tasmania for the last 12 - 15 months in a role that matches your skills assessment, and you currently meet the priority income level (at least $57,000 per year, or a base rate of $28.85 per hour).

 30